 As the world enters a new decade, state pension ages are rising across the globe.
 Japan is proposing a national pension age of 70 or 75, and the UK’s own state pension age continues to rise, workers everywhere face the prospect of delayed retirement.
 Meanwhile, many British workers fear their own pension savings will not be sufficient – so what’s the solution?
 Article by Nick Green.

 Japan – home to one of the world’s oldest populations – is bracing itself for a steep rise in the national pension age.
 The nation’s ratio of retired to working people is the highest in the developed world, and Japanese are also among the most long-lived.
 The ageing workforce, combined with a reluctance to accept immigrant labour, has prompted Prime Minister Shinzo Abe to propose delaying Japan’s national pension age to 70 or even 75 (it is currently 65, like the UK state pension age).

 The pension crisis hasn’t been helped by the Bank of Japan’s attempts to combat deflation, which has hit bond yields hard and caused pension savings to stagnate.
 In response, many Japanese people of retirement age and over are nevertheless continuing to work.
 Government data reveals that some 12 per cent of the workforce is aged 65 or over, while more than 50 per cent of the population is retired and dependent on the remainder for financial support.

 Japan, though an extreme case, is not exceptional.
 Much of the developed world is facing a similar rise in its old-age dependency ratio (the balance between pensioners and working people).
 The UK’s state pension age is now entering a period of phased increases, which will see it reach 66 by October 2020 for both men and women.
-Further increases are on the cards for workers born later, which will see state pension age hit 67 by 2028 (affecting people born in the 1970s).
+Further increases are on the cards for workers born later, which will see state pension age hit 67 by 2028 (affecting people born in the 1960s and 70s).
 The state pension age is being kept ‘under review’, so any increase in life expectancy may trigger further rises.